-Once the strategic plan is adopted and finalized, Board staff will work with SOLID to create an action plan to guide completion of strategic objectives by establishing due dates, identifying major tasks, and assigning responsible parties.
+Additionally, with the assistance of DCA's SOLID Planning Solutions Board (SOLID), Board staff developed an action plan to guide completion of strategic objectives by establishing due dates, identifying major tasks, and assigning responsible parties.
+Board staff will be providing updates of the progress on meeting the strategic objectives during future Board meetings.